 Modern games should be playable with these graphics cards at low settings and resolutions.
 Casual gamers may be happy with these cards.

 i7-1185G7: Tiger Lake based low power quad-core processor for thin and light laptops.
 The four cores clock around 3 - 4.8 GHz.
-Produced in 10nm+ at Intel.» Further information can be found in our Comparison of Mobile Processsors.
+Produced on the second-gen 10 nm Intel process.» Further information can be found in our Comparison of Mobile Processsors.

 Above all, this display size is used for subnotebooks, ultrabooks and convertibles.
 For all three types, this size is quite large.
 The biggest variety of subnotebooks is represented with this size.

 Large display-sizes allow higher resolutions.
 So, details like letters are bigger.
 On the other hand, the power consumption is lower with small screen diagonals and the devices are smaller, more lightweight and cheaper.» To find out how fine a display is, see our DPI List.

 This weight is typical for big tablets, small subnotebooks, ultrabooks and convertibles with a 10-11 inch display-diagonal.

 Lenovo: Lenovo ( "Le" as in the English word legend and "novo" (Latin) for new) was founded in 1984 as a Chinese computer trading company.
 From 2004, the company has been the largest laptop manufacturer in China and got the fourth largest manufacturer worldwide after the acquisition of IBM's PC division in 2005.
 In addition to desktops and notebooks, the company also produces monitors, projectors, servers, etc.

 In 2011, Lenovo acquired the majority of Medion AG, a European computer hardware manufacturer.
 In 2014, Lenovo took over Motorola Mobility, which gave them a boost in the smartphone market.